robfrank/orientdb-twitter/readme.md

 This is a set of projects used while presenting OrientDB capabilities, such as relationship management through graph data modelling and fulltext search index.

+To run this application you need to provide Twitter's oauth tokens: https://dev.twitter.com/oauth/overview/application-owner-access-tokens

 ## Twitter fetcher

-The fetcher module is in charge to fetch from the Twitter stream.
+The fetcher module is in charge to fetch data from the Twitter stream.

 **This project uses  [Lombok](https://projectlombok.org/).
 Setup your IDE .**